 Introduction Page 1

 Admissions Page 1

 What is a Special Education Need or Disability?
 Page 1

 Who are the SEND & Inclusion Team?
 Page 2

 What is the rational on SEND at Idle CE Primary?
 Page 2

-How are Special Educational Needs or Disabilities identified and assessed at Idle C.E Primary School?
-Page 4
+How are Special Educational Needs or Disabilities identified and ass Idle C.E Primary School? sessed at Page 4

-How will the school let me know if they have any concerns about my child?
+How will the school let me know if they have any concerns about my y child?
 Page 5

-Who should I speak to about my child's difficulties with learning/ Special Educational Needs or Disabilities?
-(Including responsibilities of staff) Pages 5-7
+Who should I speak to about my child's difficulties with learning, Educational Needs or Disabilities?
+(Including responsibilities of staff)

 What should I do if I have concerns about my child?
 Page 7

 What support is available for my child to support their SEND?
 Page 7

 Support and working in Partnership with Outside Agencies Pages 8

-Specified Individual Support Page 8
+Specified Individual Support Page 9

 What 'additional provision' may be offered?
 Page 9

 How is additional Provision Recorded?
 Page 9

 How will my child's progress be assessed and reviewed?
 Page 10

 Allocation of Resources Page 10

 SEND & Extra Curricular Activities Page 10

 Consulting & working with Pupils and Parents Page 11

 Further information on services Page 12

 Graduated Approach Page 13-14

 Intervention Page 15

-Support with Language Development Page 16
+Pupils with SEMH Needs Page 16

-Support with Social Communication Page 16
+Zones of Regulation Page 16